TheSilvered/nest/docs/c_api/c_api-runner.md

 - `es`: the execution state to push the function onto
 - `func`: the function to push on the execution state
-- `start`: the starting position of the call
-- `end`: the ending position of the call
+- `span`: the position of the call
 - `arg_num`: the number of arguments passed to the function
 - `args`: the values of the arguments to pass to the function, if `NULL` `arg_num` values are taken from the value stack in reverse order